 The Praia do Barril beach is located close to the village of Pedras de El-Rei and is the furthest of the three beaches from Tavira.
-At this point the Ria de Formosa waterways are at their narrowest and there is a pontoon bridge connecting the mainland to the Ilha de Tavira.
+At this point, the Ria Formosa waterways are at their narrowest and there is a pontoon bridge connecting the mainland to the Ilha de Tavira.

-The Praia da Terra Estreita Beach is virtually undiscovered by tourism and is one of the quietest beaches of the Algarve.
+The Praia da Terra Estreita Beach is undiscovered by tourism and is one of the quietest beaches of the Algarve.
 The beach is located on the middle section of the Ilha de Tavira, approximately 2km from the Praia de Tavira and the Praia do Barril.
 The beach lies in front of the small fishing town of Santa Luiza and there is a direct ferry from the town.

-The Praia do Homem Nú was the Algarve’s original nudist beach but is not very popular as it is so difficult to get to.
+The Praia do Homem Nú was the Algarve’s original nudist beach but is not very popular as it is so difficult to travel to.
 The only method is to travel to the Praia de Tavira or the Praia da Terra Estreita and then walk the 1km along the beach.